Bloopers©, Goofs, Mistakes

 The Caped Crusader Caper (Batman and Robin)

 Joker and Penguin are awfully confident that Prof. Flakey will never be able to find the hidden switch that opens the secret door to the room in which he's trapped; they trip the mechanism right in front of him and just leave him there.
 It's a pretty safe bet that the Professor will simply keep trying until he finds it.
+Though he does touch some spots on the wall instead of the door before he does.

 Loch Ness Mess (Harlem Globetrotters)